-Both Acrobat Standard DC and Acrobat Pro DC allow Adobe Reader 8 or later users to fill in and save PDF forms locally.
+Both Acrobat Standard and Acrobat Pro allow Adobe Reader 8 or later users to fill in and save PDF forms locally.
 Note the following two points about the use of the Reader Extensions capability for local saving of PDF forms (called extended documents):

 Number of deployed extended documents

-An Acrobat Standard DC or Acrobat Pro DC customer can send an extended document to an unlimited number of recipients for them to fill in.
+An Acrobat Standard or Acrobat Pro customer can send an extended document to an unlimited number of recipients for them to fill in.
 For example, an Acrobat customer can post an empty form template on a web page that allows users to fill in and save PDF forms locally.
 An unlimited number of people can access the template.
-Also, the Acrobat customer can collect unlimited number of responses from the filled-in form.
+Also, the Acrobat customer can collect

 Number of recipients of the extended document